ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 | Minimum | 50 MHz    | 1.0 Gb/s |
 | Maximum | 142.8 MHz | 2.9 Gb/s |

-## Event Receiver
+## Event Receiver Overview

 Event Receivers decode timing events and signals from an optical event stream transmitted by an Event Generator.
-Events and signals are received at predefined rate the event clock that is usually divided down from an accelerators main RF reference.
-The event receivers lock to the phase event clock of the Event Generator and are thus phase locked to the RF reference.
-Event Receivers convert event codes transmitted by an Event Generator to hardware outputs.
-They can also generate software interrupts and store the event codes with globally distributed timestamps into FIFO memory to be read by a CPU.
+Events and signals are received at the event clock rate.
+The event receivers lock to the phase of the upstream clock reference.
+Event Receivers convert event codes that are transmitted by an Event Generator to hardware outputs.
+They can also generate software interrupts and store the event codes with timestamps into FIFO memory to be read by a CPU.

 ### Functional Description